Hyle-org/devhub-hyle/docs/concepts/identity.md

 - Identity contracts define how proofs of identity are verified and validated.
 - Applications decide which identities to accept.
 A contract can enforce specific identity types (e.g., Google accounts only) or support multiple sources simultaneously.
-- Identity providers must provide a verifiable signature to be secure.
 - A transaction can seamlessly send Hylé tokens between any identity types, such as from a Metamask wallet to an email and password-based account: using proofs as identities on Hylé means there is perfect interoperability.
 - There are no Hylé-specific wallets.
 Users authenticate using any proof supported by their application.

+A safe Identity provider should sign the whole blob transaction to ensure that the blobs have been approved by the user.
+One way of doing it is to let the user sign the blobs they agree to execute.
+The identity contract will then check that all the transaction's blobs are signed.

 If you don't want to create a custom identity source for early development, Hylé provides [a native `hydentity` contract](https://github.com/Hyle-org/hyle/tree/main/crates/contracts/hydentity).
-This contract is not secure and should not be used in production.
+This contract is not secure and must not be used in production.

 ## How Hylé processes identity proofs